Scripting interceptors

 RenderFormParameters

 partial view builds some hidden parameters for the submit form based on the ContextId.
-In the scripting interceptor, we provide the method to build these parameters:
+In the scripting interceptor, you can use the following code snippet to build these parameters:

 public string RenderFormParameters(string contextId)